 Skip advert

 Do I have to pay if my car is recalled?

-You should never be asked to pay if your car is affected by an active safety recall.
+No, you should never have to pay for any work relating to an active recall.
 These recalls have been put in place by the manufacturer and if your car is confirmed as affected, the workshop carrying out the repair will be paid directly by the manufacturer.

+Skip advert